FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

 ## Sending emails to Gmail

 1. Drag an inject node onto the canvas.
-2. Set msg.payload as the body content of your email.
-For dynamic content, use msg.plaintext for plain text body and msg.html for HTML body.
-To include attachments, use msg.attachment, which should be an array containing one or more attachments in the [Nodemailer](https://nodemailer.com/message/attachments/) format.
+2. Set `msg.payload` as the body content of your email.
+For setting it dynamically, use `msg.plaintext` for the plain text email body and msg.html for the HTML email body.
+To include attachments, use `msg.attachment`, which should be an array containing one or more attachments in the [Nodemailer](https://nodemailer.com/message/attachments/) format.
 3. Set `msg.topic` as the subject of your email.
+4. Connect the e-mail node's input to the inject node's output.

 ![Screenshot of Dashboard displaying logged-in user information](./images/sending-and-receiving-email-with-node-red-inject-node.png "Screenshot of Dashboard displaying logged-in user information") {data-zoomable}